Mexican feather grass

 Alert

-Be on the lookout for Mexican feather grass.
+Be on the lookout for Mexican feather grass and report any sightings immediately.

 In 2008, Mexican feather grass was mislabelled and sold through Queensland nursery and landscape outlets as Stipa capriccio.
 Landscapers have planted the grass in gardens and other areas as part of landscaping projects.